dram/trealla/README.md

 	?Name

-Will substitute during module load a defined value from the module namespace.
-The *?MODULE* name will give the module name.
+Will substitute during load a defined value from the namespace.
+The name *?MODULE* will give the module name.
 This is a lexical pasting of the value.
 Other pre-defined names are *?RANDOM*, *?RANDOMSTR*, *?TIME* and *?TIMESTR*.

 Use the lexical namespace(s):

 	:-using([+Module,...]).

 The *include/1* directive loads a file that is lexically pasted into the source.
 Use the *unload_file/1* directive to remove a module from the system.

 User-defined Functions
 ----------------------